Skip to main content

 As with fabric, there are many different batting options for a quilter to choose from.
 Here are some typical types that are being used:

-100% Polyester This is a low-quality product that experienced quilters prefer not to use.
+Batting is important in a T-shirt quilt100% Polyester This is a low-quality product that experienced quilters prefer not to use.
 It has many issues and should be avoided.
 A quilter will use polyester batting to save money.
-Good for her, bad for you.
+Good for them, bad for you.

 50% Polyester/50% Cotton This is a little better than 100% polyester.